dunesage/dunesage.github.io/README.md

 ## Conclusion

+The random forest model has a better recall on the scenes, correctly identifying nearly all the actual ships.

 We can see that each model has its own emergent strengths and weaknesses due to the fundamental differences in architecture between a random forest and a neural network.
 However, we can see that the random forest model clearly wins out, both when applied to the test data and over entire scenes.

 ## References